 Kakuzu can use wind,fire lightning elemental techniques that dwarf a forest casually,

-Deidara as well, seeing as he can create pseudo atomic bombs whenever he fells like it.
+Deidara as well, seeing as he can create pseudo-atomic bombs whenever he feels like it.
 He can also turn himself into a bomb and explode, although obviously he can only do it once.
-And now he's been brought back to life as an immortal zombie, same as most of the rest of Akatsuki.
+And later he's brought back to life as an immortal zombie, same as most of the rest of Akatsuki.
 He's outright stated that he can go nuclear repeatedly, as the resurrection technique allows himself to reform.
 Person of mass destruction INDEED.

 Konan's most powerful technique uses 600 billion explosives.
 She uses it in a failed attempt to kill a single person.

 The titular character of Puella Magi Madoka Magica has so much magical talent that if she became a magical girl, she would be capable of destroying the most powerful witch in a single blast.
 And then she becomes an ultimate witch who really can and does remove all life from the world.
 Part of the plot of the story is centered around when she would actually make her wish.

 The Record Of A Fallen Vampire has Strauss, the vampire immune to the sun who also has an almost godly amount of magic, and Adelheid, his queen, who wields the Moonlight of Corrosion.

 Chise of Saikano is a particularly cruel example of the horrible repercussions after she is turned into a super weapon, though it varies on the version, anime or manga.
 In both cases everyone dies.
 Everyone.